 How does this information overload affect a business professional — specifically, a commercial fleet manager?
 Big data can be a solution instead of a problem when it can reveal ways to maximize productivity, reduce expenses, and point the way toward smart decisions affecting the future.
 Data analysis is key.
 As a recent Forbes magazine article on big data says, “Predicting outcomes is helpful, but explaining them — understanding their causes — is far more valuable, both from a theoretical and practical perspective.”

-That applies to vehicle fleet management because GPS fleet tracking yields an increasing amount of data, far more than was available before telematics.
+That applies to vehicle fleet management because GPS fleet tracking yields an increasing amount of data, far more than was available before fleet manager software.
 By itself, this information is a bunch of numbers, but looking at what those numbers tell us can pay real dividends.
 Fleet tracking reveals relevant patterns that help us understand what is going on, both with the driver and the vehicle.
 And this understanding is being used today to “support improved performance, safety, diagnostics and maintenance,” noted the online industry journal TruckingInfo.com.

 Today’s competitive marketplace has made these telematics inputs essential in measuring driver activity, the condition of equipment, and the optimum use of resources.
 Trucking Info noted that typical business information uses past performance to create operating standards, in contrast to predictive analytics that process the data to construct a model of future events.